AldaronLau/png_pong/README.md

 - Load all PNG files crushed with pngcrush.
 - Save crushed PNG files.
 - Clean, well-documented, concise code.

+### TODO
+ - Implement APNG reading.
+ - Implement Chunk reading (with all the different chunk structs).
+ - RasterDecoder should wrap ChunkDecoder & RasterEncoder should wrap ChunkEncoder
+ - Replace `ParseError` with Rust-style enum instead of having a C integer.
+ - More test cases to test against.

 ## Table of Contents
 - [Getting Started](#getting-started)